Among superfoods such as green tea and spirulina—chia seeds truly deserve their rank.

 5. Chia Seeds May Help You Lose Weight

-Legend has it that ancient Aztec warriors relied on chia seeds for strength and sustained energy in times of battle.
+There is even a story about Aztec warriors relied on chia seeds for sustained energy in times of battle.

-In that study, half of the participants drank a popular sports drink while the other half consumed a sports drink and chia drink mix.
+This was evident in the study where half of the participants had a sports drink, while the other had a chia drink mix.

 Their running time was matched, but the chia group consumed far less sugar.

-These tiny black seeds may help keep your digestive system on track and fight constipation.
+These tiny black seeds may help keep your digestive system healthy.

-Insoluble fiber adds bulk to your fecal material, which hastens its passage through your gut and prevents that constipation feeling”.
+Insoluble fiber adds bulk to your fecal material, which leads to less feeling of constipation.

-Heart disease is the leading cause of death for people of most ethnicities in the United States (22).
+Heart disease is the leading cause of death for many people in the United States (11).